lgoerke/LisaPisaBot/README.md

 If the user asked for the description of a movie, the movie name is saved and a flag is set, so that the user can be informed if the movie is not found in the database.
 The movie name is then combined to an API call to Algolia and sent to the server.
 From the resulting ranked list of movies, the first one is chosen and the plot is extracted and shown in the answer message.

 ### Movie Suggestion
-If the user asks for a movie about certain keywords, those keywords will be feed into a [Gensim doc2vec model](https://radimrehurek.com/gensim/models/doc2vec.html) trained on the 150 long movie descriptions in the database.
+If the user asks for a movie about certain keywords, those keywords are fed into a [Gensim doc2vec model](https://radimrehurek.com/gensim/models/doc2vec.html) trained on the 110855 movie plots in the database.

-The model infers a new vector for the user text, and returns the titles of the top 5 most similar movie-text-vectors.
+With a couple steps of gradient descent (more on that during the doc2vec presentation), the model infers a new vector for the user text, calculates the cosine between this vector and those learned by the model, and finally returns the titles and synopsi of the movies corresponding to the top 5 most similar movie-text-vectors.

 ## Examples
 <img src="https://github.com/lgoerke/LisaPisaBot/blob/master/figures/screenshot01.png" width="270" alt="Small Conversation Example">